 Notify Beforehand: Although not always necessary, it’s best to call your bank and credit card company before traveling to let them know when you’ll be out of the U.S. and in what countries you’ll be traveling.
 This will prevent possible rejection of transactions related to their fraud prevention systems.

-Make Copies: You should make copies of your passports, credit cards, ATM cards, identification and medical cards, etc. for each person and, I suggest, leave a copy with a friend or loved one back home.
+Make Copies: You should make copies of your credit cards, ATM cards, identification and medical cards, etc. for each person and, I suggest, leave a copy with a friend or loved one back home.
 You should also enter the phone numbers on the back in your contacts folder.
 It’s a lot easier to report/replace lost or stolen items when you have of all information at your fingertips.

 Credit Card Fraud: You should check with your credit card company about how they might contact you if they block a transaction they suspect may be fraudulent.
 This happened to my wife in Mexico once… she got a text from our card company asking her to confirm if it was a legitimate transaction.
 Because we had our regular cell phones/numbers with us, she was able to verify and complete her transaction.

 Credit Cards with Chips: Just as in the U.S., using credit cards with embedded chips is a little different from the “old-fashion” swiping approach.
 Most points of sale in Europe support the chip technology, but be aware that some kiosks, require you to enter a PIN.
 So make sure to contact your credit card company to set up a PIN before you go.